-Foster Care Fortnight, Monday 13 - Sunday 26 May, is the UK’s biggest foster care awareness raising campaign, delivered by the leading fostering charity, The Fostering Network.
+The coronavirus pandemic has done nothing to reduce the need for fostering across the UK.
+Foster Care Fortnight, Monday 11 - Sunday 24 May, is the UK’s biggest foster care awareness raising campaign.

 “The only key requirement to becoming a foster carer is having a spare room.
 People may wonder if they have the skills to become a foster carer, so I’d like to reassure people that what really matters is being able to offer a loving and caring home to children separated from their own families.”